CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

     TEST SUITE: None
     ```

-    * And finaly to destroy it:
+    * And finally to destroy it:

     ```sh
     $ helm uninstall test-name